 4.2 Metallicity

-We have also explored the impacts of ranging the metallicity from Z = 0.2 Z⊙ to Z = 5.0 Z⊙ in the cloud.
+We have also explored the impacts of varying the metallicity from Z = 0.2 Z⊙ to Z = 5.0 Z⊙ in the cloud.
 Since varying both the Z of the SED and of the cloud simultaneously would not allow us to interpret the effects of each independently, we chose to only study the effects of varying metallicity of the cloud.

 To adopt alternate metallicities for the cloud region, we first determine the hydrogen, helium, and metals abundances by mass fraction.
-We then calculate the helium scale factor (ξ) recognizing that X + Y + Z = 1 for each new metallicity, where X is the mass fraction of hydrogen, Y is the mass fraction of helium, and Z is the mass fraction of metals.
+We then calculate the helium scale factor recognizing that X + Y + Z = 1 for each new metallicity, where X is the mass fraction of hydrogen, Y is the mass fraction of helium, and Z is the mass fraction of metals.
 Taking Y and Z relative to hydrogen and scaling the metals mass fraction with the new metals abundances, we solved for X⊙, Y⊙, and Z⊙.
-Once these values are know, we calculate ξ according to the following relation (Hamann et al. 2002):
+Once these values are know, we calculate the metals scale factor according to the following relation (Hamann et al. 2002):

-ZZ⊙= ξX⊙+Y⊙+2ξ-1Z⊙
+ZZ⊙= ξX⊙+Y⊙+2ξ-1Z⊙ (4)

-Thus, our helium abundances are scaled with ξ and the metals abundances are scaled with the metals scale factor.
+and scale the metals abundance according to .
 We also scale nitrogen with Z2 due to secondary nitrogen production when N is synthesized from C and O (Baldwin et al. 1991, K97).
-For the subsolar case (Z = 0.2 Z⊙), we also add cosmic rays around log(nH) = 7 because the gas becomes molecular.
+For the subsolar case (Z = 0.2 Z⊙), we also add cosmic rays around log(nH) = 7 because the gas becomes partly molecular and these can contribute to excitation.
 In the following paragraphs we discuss the general effects of different metallicities on the strengths of the emission lines.

-General Trends
+General Features

-Our high-resolution simulations show that with increasing metallicity, there is a distinct pocket of very little emission at low φH and low nH.
+First, our high-resolution simulations show that with increasing metallicity, there is a distinct pocket of very little emission at low φH and low nH.
 This bottom left corner of the LOC plane is an area that past researchers have studied extensively (see §3.1.4 for more about their studies and our representation of their parameter range on the LOC plane).
 This trend was especially noticeable for the H and He recombination lines because they typically emit strongly along a constant ionization parameter, but was present across all the emission lines (including metals) from the UV to the IR.
 The trend seems to be caused by metals becoming a greater source of opacity in this region, resulting in decreased ionization.